 The Ichimonji School flourished from the early Kamakura to the Nanbokucho period in Fukuoka, Yoshioka, Katayama, Iwato,and other places within Bizen province.
 The school gave rise to many great master smiths and the name goes back to the fact that some of them just signed with the character for Ichi (ONE).
 However, there were also Ichimonji smiths who signed with an individual name under the Ichi character and some who signed with their name but without the character for Ichi.
 The most flamboyant workmanship of the school was displayed via a highly varied O-choji-midare by the mid-Kamakura period Fukuoka-Ichimonji School.

-Despite the fact that this blade is o-suriage and mumei, it is still just a fraction over 71.2cm in length.
-It is very healthy and magnificent.
+Despite the fact that this blade is o-suriage, it is still just a fraction over 71.2cm in length and is very healthy and magnificent.